carlydekock/reading-notes/class-14.md

 - Animations can set multiple points of transition upon different keyframes

 ### Transitions
 - For a transition to take place, an element must have a change in state and different styles must be identified for each state.
-Easiest way for determing styles for different states is by using :hover, :focus, :active, and :target pseudo-classes
+Easiest way for determining styles for different states is by using :hover, :focus, :active, and :target pseudo-classes
 - Four transition properties in total:
   1. ```transition-property```
   1. ```transition-duration```
   1. ```transition-timing-function```
   1. ```transition-delay```
 - ```transition-property```: determines exactly what properties will be altered.
 If multiple properties need to be transitioned they may be comma separated, or the keyword value all may be used to transition all properties of an element
-- Not all properties can be transitioned, only properties that have an identifiable hallfway point
+- Not all properties can be transitioned, only properties that have an identifiable halfway point
 - ```transition-duration```: duration in which a transition takes place, value can be set using general timing values including seconds (s) and milliseconds (ms), and can also be in fractional measurements
 - ```transition-timing-function```: used to set the speed in which a transition will move, a few common values are linear, ease-in, ease-out, ease-in-out
   - linear: identifies a transition moving in a constant speed from one state to another